holochain-gym/holochain-gym.github.io/docs/concepts/entry-graph.md

 # Entry Graph

-How does shared data in the DHT look like?
+What does shared data in the DHT look like?

-The easiest way you can think about how data is structured in a Holochain **application is like a graph database**.
+The easiest way you can think about how data is structured in a Holochain application is **like a graph database**.

-From all the actions taken from all the Source-Chains, each neighbor in the DHT aggregates them distributely to form an `Entry Graph`.
+From all the actions taken from all the Source Chains, each neighbor in the DHT aggregates them distributedly to form an `Entry Graph`.

 There are two main primitives that build this graph: